Arup Raha

 Arup Raha, PVSM, AVSM, VM, ADC, (অরূপ রাহা) is an Indian Air Force veteran and was the 21st Chief of the Air Staff of the Indian Air Force and served from 31 December 2013 to 31 December 2016.
 He was also the Chairman of the Chiefs of Staff Committee, a post occupied by India's senior-most military officer, who advises the government and ensures jointsmanship in the armed forces.
 Currently, he is the Chancellor of Assam University.

 Early life and education

-Raha was born in a Bengali family on 26 December 1954 in the city of Baidyabati, West Bengal.
+Raha was born in a Bengali Kayastha family on 26 December 1954 in the city of Baidyabati, West Bengal.
 His father was a doctor.
 He was educated at Sainik School Purulia (1970 batch).